Best travel eSIM for Jordan in 2026

 What is FUP on a Jordan eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan.
 On a Jordan trip an unlimited tariff can throttle once you cross that cap, and a regional plan covering several countries may apply its own separate limit.
-The plans table on this page lists each brand's allowance and throttle once verified, and never carries an invented limit.
+The plans table on this page lists each brand's allowance and throttle, and never carries an invented limit.

 Sources and retrieval dates